siisltd/Curiosity.Migrations/docs/features/logging.md

 ## General Logging

-Curiosity.Migrations provides logging capabilities to monitor the migration process.
-You can specify a logger that will track all migration events, including database creation, table creation, migration execution, errors, and warnings.
+`Curiosity.Migrations` provides logging capabilities to monitor the migration process.
+You can specify a logger that will track all migration events, including database creation, table creation, migration application, and any errors that occur during the process.

 To enable general logging: